 Pediatric Liver (Hepatic) Tumors

 Hepatic (liver) cancer is rare in children.
 The most common mass in younger children is hepatoblastoma.
-Older children and adolescents are more likely to be diagnosed with hepatocellular carcinoma, which more readily metastasizes.
+Older children and adolescents are more likely to be diagnosed with hepatocellular carcinoma, which more readily metastasizes (spreads to other parts of the body).

 Diagnosing liver cancer includes distinguishing masses from hemangiomas, which are the most common benign liver mass.
 Hemangiomas are most often found in infants less than 6 months old.
 Mesenchymal hamartomas are rare benign masses usually found in children under 2 years old.

-Although malignant, hepatoblastoma usually does not spread beyond the liver.
+Hepatoblastoma, although malignant, usually does not spread beyond the liver.
 About 90% of hepatic malignancies in children age 4 or younger are hepatoblastomas.
 The tumor is associated with a number of genetic conditions, including:

 Hepatocellular carcinoma has a lower 5-year survival rate than that for hepatoblastoma.
 The carcinoma is associated with some familial syndromes and in some regions with a high incidence of Hepatitis B, which children acquire perinatally.